allanmcculloch/CvApp/README.md

 Simple backend API on Firebase with endpoints for:

-- /contactDetails - Get contact information
+- GET /contactDetails - Get contact information
-- /jobs - Get a list of jobs
+- GET /jobs - Get a list of jobs
-- /sendMessage - Send a message
+- POST /sendMessage - Send a message
+- GET /photos - get a list of photos (stored on Firebase Storage)